Plato

 Our search has been for those historical and linguistic necessities which prompted Plato to change the idiom of the Greek tongue.
 The direct evidence of these necessities is furnished not in the Forms but in his reiterated use of the ‘itself per se’

-Plato's theory of the tripartite soul is coherent only if he conceives of appetite as non-rational.
-Chapter 1 is introductory.
-It lays out in some detail what the rest of Part 1 is meant to establish
+Plato’s theory of the tripartite soul is coherent only if he conceives of appetite as non-rational.
+Chapter 2 offers an in-depth discussion of the Republic’s argument for tripartition of the soul.

-Lorenz argues that the logical coherence of Plato's tripartite psychology depends entirely on appetite being non-rational, making this the pivotal premise of the entire soul-partition theory.
+Lorenz argues that the internal coherence of Plato’s tripartite psychology depends entirely on appetite being constitutively non-rational, incapable of the long-run evaluative reasoning that would destabilize soul-partition.

 Hendrik Lorenz, The Brute Within: Appetitive Desire in Plato and Aristotle, 2006thesis